Ocean rowing: Pacific Ocean rowing

 From 10 July 2007 to 17 May 2008 Erden Eruç rowed westward from Bodega Bay, California for a total of 312 consecutive days, setting the current world record for a non-stop unassisted ocean row.
 Eruç completed a solo human-powered circumnavigation from 2007 to 2012, crossing the Pacific, Indian and Atlantic Oceans becoming the first person to row all three.

 From 22 December 2013 to 31 May 2014 Fyodor Konyukhov crossed Pacific Ocean starting in the Chilean port of Concón and finishing in Mooloolaba, Queensland, Australia without entering ports and without any external help or assistance.
 He covered the distance of more than 17408 km (9400 nautical miles) on the Turgoyak rowboat in just 162 days.
 On 26 December 2015, British-born Canadian, John Beeden, 53, became the first person to successfully row non-stop, unassisted from North America to Australia covering 7400 nautical miles in 209 days.
 Beeden had previously completed a non-stop, solo Atlantic crossing in 2011.

-On June 18, 2019, Jacob Adoram Hendrickson set the Guinness World Record for completing the longest solo, nonstop, unassisted ocean row across the Pacific from North America.
+On 18 June 2019, Jacob Adoram Hendrickson set the Guinness World Record for completing the longest solo, nonstop, unassisted ocean row across the Pacific from North America.
 Hendrickson launched with zero ocean boating experience, determined to travel a greater distance than previous rowers, without any stops or resupplies along the way.

-Hendrickson departed Neah Bay, Washington on July 7, 2018.
+Hendrickson departed Neah Bay, Washington on 7 July 2018.
 Each day, he rowed an average 10–12 hours for 336 days at sea, reaching a distance of 7,145 miles when he landed in Cairns, Australia.
 Hendrickson also holds the Guinness world record for the longest time rowed nonstop across any ocean.

+A crossing was completed in 2025 from Lima, Peru to Australia by a British crew of Jess Rowe and Miriam Payne, believed to be the first unsupported, non-stop crossing by a female crew and by the youngest all-female pair.
+The pair also raised more than £86,000 for The Outward Bound Trust.